 Beeck Center Launches Landscape Scan of Digital Public Goods Use in Government

-New research agenda aims to help government leaders understand how digital public goods can help them deliver public services and engage citizens
+New research agenda aims to help government leaders understand how digital public goods can help them deliver public services and engage people

 Scan of 75 DPGs (Coming Soon)